Free expat tax extension icon

 IRS online account setup is basically a short sign-up form plus an ID check that the system runs in the background.

-Step 1: Visit the irs.gov/payments/online-account-for-individuals and click “Sign in to your online account,” then choose the option to create a new account.
+Step 1: Visit irs.gov/payments/online-account-for-individuals and click "Sign in to your online account," then choose the option to create a new account.

 Step 3: After sign-in, go to the Payments tab and enter your bank account information the first time you pay so the system can process IRS web payments straight from your account.